Attributes

 }

-It binds a request parameter to a method argument in a controller.
-It supports multipart/form-data
+RequestParamIt binds a request parameter to a method argument in a controller.
+It supports multipart/form-data requests and that means you can even access a file through this attribute.

 namespace App\Controller;